hexxone/OnlySpoilerBot/README.md

 # ReinhardtBot

-A telegram bot just for shits and giggles.
+A telegram bot just for spoilers.
+Because others won't do :>

 ## Build & Run with Docker